Manojkumar00876/Sorting-Visualizer/README.md

-# 🌈 Sorting Visualizer
+I'm excited to share my newest creation, where I dove into the world of sorting algorithms and brought them to life with interactive visualizations. 📈💡

-- This is a visualization tool for sorting algorithms made using React JS.
+With ReactJS powering the frontend, I built a dynamic and user-friendly interface that allows you to witness popular sorting algorithms like Bubble Sort, Merge Sort, Quick Sort, and more, in action! 🔄🔍

-- I build this project because I fascinated by the sorting algorithms and wanted to visualize them in action.
+By visually demonstrating how these algorithms work on different data sets, I aimed to make complex concepts more accessible and enjoyable for everyone. 🌐📊

-- It also help others to comprehend the internal working of various sorting algorithms.
+Check out the live demo and delve into the fascinating world of sorting algorithms! 🎥🔗
 ## Implemented Sorting Algorithms

 - Bubble Sort &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; O(n<sup>2</sup>)